-As an international student, you must maintain full time enrolment.
+As an international student, you must maintain full time enrollment.
 You will be considered in breach of your student visa conditions if you don't.

 There may be some extenuating circumstances and you will be permitted to enroll with a reduced study load but requests will have to be approved for every semester.
 And you should be careful in applying to take fewer academic subjects.
 If you do not complete your course within the expected course or visa duration, you may have to apply for another student visa.

 In addition to enrolling in a full-time study program, you must maintain satisfactory course progress for each study period for the duration of the course (Visa condition 8202).
 Your academic status will be determined at the end of each semester.
-If your status is Terminated, this will be taken as not achieving satisfactory course progress and your case will be reported to DIBP for breach of student visa conditions.
+If your status is terminated, this will be taken as not achieving satisfactory course progress and your case will be reported to the Department of Home Affairs (DHA) for breach of student visa conditions.
 This can lead to visa cancellation.

 Validity of the visa

 A student visa may be granted for up to five years, but it could be longer or shorter under some circumstances.
 It may be shorter for primary school-aged students with a maximum visa validity of two years.
 The visa grant could be longer if:

 Check the migration options for international students before you commit to a course of action after you graduate.